jasoncolburne/arad/documentation/design/README.md

 The top layer, the [`front-end`](https://en.wikipedia.org/wiki/Frontend_and_backend), is located in a web `client`.
 The client may take many forms.
 Some examples include web browsers, mobile phones, or a variety of [headless](https://en.wikipedia.org/wiki/Headless_computer) clients.
 Perhaps a remote [cli](https://en.wikipedia.org/wiki/Command-line_interface).
-In most of these documents, we assume the front end is a web browser, but there is nothing preventing other consumers of the API from utilizing it.
+In most of these documents, we assume the front end is our SPA code running a web browser, but there is nothing preventing other consumers of the API from utilizing it.

 The `front-end` is a [React](https://reactjs.org/) [Single Page Application](https://en.wikipedia.org/wiki/Single-page_application).